alibaba/GraphScope/docs/analytical_engine/dev_and_test.md

-# Development Guide
+# Dev and Test

-This document describes how to build GraphScope from source code.
+This document describes how to build and test GraphScope Analytical Engine from source code.

 ## Dev Environment

-To build GraphScope from source code, you need to prepare a development environment with many dependencies and build toolchains.
+To build analytcial engine from source code, you need to prepare a development environment with many dependencies and build toolchains.
 You have two options to prepare the development environment, install all tools and dependencies on your local machine, or build it in our provided docker image.